Finding the perfect home in the Lake Charles/ SWLA real estate market can be sort of a journey.

 4. Title Exam

-Once the search is turned in from Ironclad’s abstractors we will then give it over to one of our six in house real estate attorneys for the exam.
+Once the search is turned in from Ironclad’s abstractors, we will then give it over to one of our six real estate attorneys for the exam.
 This is when the real estate attorneys will make sure that all judgments or leans against the property are satisfied, and the person selling the house to you actually owns it.

-Helpful Hint: Make sure your real estate closing attorney is local and in house.
+Helpful Hint: Make sure your real estate closing attorney is local.
 Attorneys are busy by nature, and you shouldn’t risk your home ownership on the opinion of one who runs in to town to handle a bunch of other stuff, and just “sprinkles some Holy Water” on the title to your new home.
 Let’s take our time meet the attorney, understand what papers are being signed and be sure you own what you’re buying.